a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 More tile types can easily be added to this method to determine if a collision occurred or not.
 The other two methods don't really have to be modified at all, as new tiles types added to this `hasCollidedWithMapEntity` method will work just as the existing three tile types do.

+There is also a ton of extra logic for handling collisions with slope tiles.
+Read more about slope tiles [here](../MapSubSections/map-tiles-and-tilesets.md#slope-tiles).

 ## Player collision detection with Enhanced Map Tiles

 Additionally, these methods check against all active [enhanced map tiles](../MapSubSections/enhanced-map-tiles.md) in the map, as they